jennysaggesse/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script counts the number of directories and sub-directories in the current directory This script displays the 10 newest files in the current directory This script that takes a list of words as input and prints only words that appear exactly once
+This script counts the number of directories and sub-directories in the current directory This script displays the 10 newest files in the current directory This script that takes a list of words as input and prints only words that appear exactly once This script displays the lines containing the pattern "root" from the file /etc/passwd